-If money is tight and you are looking for a way to reduce expenses but still have fun, these two gift games are for you.
+If money is tight and you are looking for a way to reduce expenses but still have fun, these two Christmas party games are for you.
 You’ll learn more about others while playing the game.
 There is the White Elephant Exchange and the Christmas Gift Exchange.
 Instead of buying gifts for a long list of people, these games can limit the gifts given, but still be fun and memorable.

 This post contains affiliate links where if you click on the link and make a purchase, we make a small commission to help cover our blog expenses at NO additional costs to you.
 To see the full disclosure policy, click here.

-These gift ideas below entail each person bringing one wrapped gift.
+These gift exchange ideas below entail each person bringing one wrapped gift.
 If there are some that don’t want to play, it is fun to watch too.
 If you are hosting the gathering, a suggestion is to have a few extra gifts in case someone just forgot to bring it.

 Decide on a price range so that everyone will know what to expect and how much to spend.
 There is no right or wrong number, but a good price range includes $15-$20.

 The decision could be made to not buy anything, but instead bring something that you don’t want any more from your house.
-(You know when multiple families have a garage sale together, they end up buying things from each other as they are setting up.)
+(You know when multiple families have a garage sale together, they end up buying things from each other as they are set up.)
 Why not bring something you don’t want?
 I’ve seen this done once and it was hilarious and fun!

-White Elephant Exchange
+White Elephant Christmas Party Game

 gifts – wrapped